botbits/lambda-layer-git/README.md

 > Add git binaries to AWS Lambda layer.

+## Stable Release

+You are reading the documentation for the next release of lambda-layer-git, which should be 0.1.0.
+Please see [CHANGELOG](CHANGELOG.md) and make sure to read [UPGRADING](UPGRADING.md) when upgrading from a previous version.
+The current stable release is [0.0.1](https://github.com/botbits/lambda-layer-git/tree/v0.0.1).

 ## Overview

 This module allows loading `git` (version 2.13.5) as an [AWS Lambda Layer](https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html) so it can be used within you Lambda function (e.g. through [`simple-git`](https://www.npmjs.com/package/simple-git)).